8 Kick Microphones

 The kick drum is one of the only things on a drum kit that cannot be fulfilled with pretty much any standard microphone.
-While it may technically be possible to put a Shure SM57 on a kick and technically get some audio, it will be terrible.
+While it may technically be possible to put a Shure SM57 on a kick and technically get some audio, it will not be great.
 Kick drums have a very important feature in the drum set, and that is to be the super lows, and ground the whole kit to the ground.
 In heavy metal, where there tends to be a lot of cymbal and a high end sounds, the kick gets used a lot to ground the piece.
 This means that the microphone needs to be able to pick up these lows well.
 Having said that, the kick drum moves a lot of air.
-There are some pretty impressive pressure levels that this microphone will need to deal with, this generally moves us closer to dynamic microphones rather than condenser microphones because of the fragility of conductive diaphragm.
+There are some pretty impressive pressure levels that this microphone will need to deal with, this generally moves us closer to dynamic microphones rather than condenser microphones.
+Generally for large Sound Pressure Level (SPL) activities, and for times when the microphones will be close to the source.

 So we are looking for a microphone with good low-ends and a good max SPL rating — probably a dynamic.
 This does remove a large amount of microphones available from being possible candidates, the SM57 that is the “do everything” of the instrument microphone world is removed because it cannot get the lo ends enough.
 So what microphones are good for this, well at the time of writing about $150 USD is about the amount needed to get a decent kick drum microphone.
 The two that are used in this book are the Shure Beta 52 and an Electro-Voice ND46.
 There are both $150-200 USD microphones, The Electro-Voice is probably the cheapest I would go, with an Earthworks SR20LS at $500 USD being the most expensive I would go.